LaurenElaine/dsc-phase-1-project-v2-4/README.md

 ### Data Exploration and Interpretation

-<img src='Images/ROI.png'>
+#### Profitability by Genre
 This analysis worked to explore the profitability of genres within the movie industry.
 As Microsoft looks to enter the movie industry, pursuing films that have proven their profitability over time offers the potential to pursue profitability more readily.
 In the above image we can see that the most profitable movie genres, in terms of average return on investment, are Musical, Music, and Animation films.
 As another layer of pursuing proven paths toward successful movie industry entry we will explore writers and directors who have proven profitability.

+<img src='Images/ROI.png'>

+#### Profitability by Directors and Writers
+In an effort to mitigate risk, and possibly increase the likelihood of future profitability through return on investment, this analysis looked into which writers and directors in the most profitable genres had a portfolio that was also quite profitable.
+As you can see in the graphical representations above within the Musical, Music, and Animation genres, the top writers and directors have return on investments of incredible measure.
+Aligning with these partners who have a proven track record for success could lend itself to great market entry.

 <img src='Images/Musical_Directors.png'>
 <img src='Images/Music_Directors.png'>